 Key Clinical Supervisor Competencies

 Clinical supervision skills need to be developed and maintained.
-In addition to obtaining relevant education, such as completing an online Master of Science (MS) in Applied Behavior Analysis (ABA) from Regis College, clinical supervisors need hands-on supervisory training in the field.
+In addition to obtaining relevant education, such as completing an masters in Applied Behavior Analysis (ABA) online from Regis College, clinical supervisors need hands-on supervisory training in the field.
 Those who are interested in pursuing state certification need a master’s degree, relevant experience, and a current behavior analytic practitioner license, which may vary by state.
 Clinical supervisor job descriptions suggest that those interested in this career path also need to develop skills that will help them manage and train other behavior analysts.
 The following key competencies help to ensure quality of care and success of the facilities where they work:

 - Organization.
 Clinical supervisors need to maintain high standards of record keeping during supervision sessions with therapists and clinical staff.
 The ability to stay organized will also help them manage budgets, manage staff schedules, conduct performance reviews, and oversee a facility’s day-to-day operations.